NateEag/next-vcs/readme.md

 robust, automated manner.
 It's literally a matter of perspective.

-That's a deeply insightful commentary on the nature of distributed systems and consensus, but at the end of the day most teams *do* have a canonical repo and a main branch within it.
+That's a deeply insightful commentary on the nature of distributed systems and consensus embedded into the software's design, but at the end of the day most teams *do* have a canonical repo and a main branch within it.

 So, in practice, it'd be mighty convenient to support flagging a specific remote as canonical, so tooling scripts can just blindly query "main repo /